fastapi/fastapi/docs/en/docs/python-types.md

 **FastAPI** takes advantage of these type hints to do several things.

-With **FastAPI** you declare parameters with type hints and you get:
+With **FastAPI** you declare parameters with type hints, and you get:

 * **Editor support**.
 * **Type checks**.